hdkaran/Zendesk1/README.md

 6. Once you login.
 You will be redirected to multi-ticket page.
 7. Click any ticket to view more information about it or seach for any single ticket in the Single ticket tab.
 8. Feel free to exploit. :)

+Alternatively, you can open the project in NetBeans and just press Run.
+(But installing NetBeans and setting up the project is a Pain in the Bum for Mac).

 # Testing
 The tests are contained in the test folder.